Vladislao/proxy-supervisor/README.md

 ## How to play

-  If you want simple standalone proxy balancer from command line check out [proxy-supervisor-cli](https://github.com/vladislao/proxy-supervisor-cli)
+  If you want a simple standalone proxy balancer from command line check out [proxy-supervisor-cli](https://github.com/vladislao/proxy-supervisor-cli)

 ## Usage